St Pancras Old Church: Medieval and Tudor church building

+Disrepair and restoration

 After the Reformation the isolation and decay of the church made it a tempting resort for Catholics: indeed, it was said that the last bell which tolled for the Mass in England was at St Pancras.
 St Pancras (and to a lesser degree Paddington Church) were the only places in London where Roman Catholics were permitted to be buried.
 Among the several Catholics buried in the churchyard was Johann Christian Bach, youngest son of Johann Sebastian Bach.
 His name was misspelled in the burial register as John Cristian Back.

-Restoration
+The church fell into disrepair and towards the end of the 18th century services were only held there on one Sunday each month; on other weeks, the same congregation would use a chapel in Kentish Town.
+18th and early 19th century urban expansion led to the construction of the capacious St Pancras New Church on what was then the "New Road" (Euston Road, about a km away).
+The old building lost its status as the parish church when the New Church was consecrated in 1822, and became a chapel of ease.
 As it stood in the early 19th century, the church consisted of an unaisled nave, a chancel without a chancel arch and a western tower.
 The south porch had served as a vestry since the 18th century.

 By 1847 the Old Church was derelict, but in view of the growth of population in the southern part of the parish, it was decided to restore it.
 (Victorian restoration of churches is not what we understand today by the phrase building restoration.)
 The architect of the alterations was Alexander Dick Gough.
 The old tower was removed, allowing the nave to be extended westwards, and a new tower was built on the south side.
 The south porch was removed, and a new vestry was added on the north side.
 The whole exterior of the church was refaced or reworked.
 The enlargement and the addition of galleries increased the capacity of the church from about 120 to 500.

+Services resumed, including funerals, baptisms and weddings, such as that, on July 25, 1852, of William Rose, of Fulletby, and Helen Tippetts, of Windsor, daughter of Obadiah Tippetts, silk merchant and draper of Cheapside, by Curate R.P.
+Wilkinson.

-There were further restorations in 1888 by Arthur Blomfield with the reredos by C E Buckeridge; in 1925 when the plaster ceiling and the side galleries were removed, and in 1948 following Second World War bomb damage.
-The building was designated a grade II* listed building on 10 June 1954.
+There were further restorations of the Old Church in 1888 by Arthur Blomfield with the reredos by C E Buckeridge; in 1925 when the plaster ceiling and the side galleries were removed, and in 1948 following Second World War bomb damage.
+The building was designated a grade II* listed building on 10 June 1954, That year also saw the former parish of Christ Church Somers Town (destroyed in the 1940 Blitz) merged into that of St Pancras Old Church, followed by that of St Matthew's Oakley Square in 1956.